jdevfullstack-tutorials/imac-review/README.md

 # iMac 21.5" Review

 ## The Monitor
-The monitor of iMac 21.5" is almost next to perfection.
+The monitor of the iMac 21.5" is almost next to perfection.
 I really love the way they design it as simple as possible.

 The bezel is another issue for the others who don't truly understand.
-It's neglible for that size and it actually helps you focus because you think that it's not large enough.
+It's negligible for that size and it actually helps you focus because you think that it's not large enough.